passcod/omelette/README.md

 Omelette is a collection of small tools:

- - `omelette-sync` fetches and stores a copy of all your own tweets, or as far as it sees them, plus media entity metadata, in a PostgreSQL database.
+ - `omelette-sync` fetches from the Twitter API and stores a copy of all your own tweets, or as far as it sees them, plus media entity metadata.

  - `omelette-delete` processes deletions requests.